Go paper-free

 There are many advantages to switching to a smaller house, yet it really depends on what stage of life you’re at and what you want from your home.

-If you own your property outright and have completely paid off the mortgage, you may be able to free up money through downsizing to comfortably enjoy your retirement.
-It’s one of the main reasons many people consider downsizing.
+If you own your property outright and have completely paid off the mortgage, you may be able to free up money through downsizing.

 Say you live in a three-bedroom detached house in the city and your children have left home – you no longer need all the bedrooms.
-Selling this property and moving to a two-bed bungalow closer to family, could free up equity.
+Selling this property and moving to a two-bed bungalow closer to family could free up equity.